IBM/z_ansible_collections_samples/cics/cmci/reporting/README.md

   ansible-playbook -e "context=MYCTXT cmci_host=example.com" report.yaml
   ```

   Parameters specified in this way won't be prompted for.
+Have a look at the `vars_prompt` section of the playbook to
+  work out the names of the variables to use on the CLI.

   You can also edit the playbook to switch the `vars_prompt` for a `vars` section, to stop Ansible prompting for the
   values when executing the playbook.
 You will still be able to override any default values you set with the `-e`